avlaropereira/Xcelerator/WARP.md

 **Key Navigation Pattern:**
 1. User selects clusters in `PanelViewModel`
-2. Clicking a cluster tag triggers `TagClick` → shows `LoginViewModel` or `DashboardViewModel` depending on whether the cluster has stored credentials
+2. Clicking a cluster tag triggers `TagClick` → shows `LoginViewModel` or `DashboardViewModel` depending on whether the cluster has a valid auth token
+3. `LoginViewModel` calls `IAuthService.AuthenticateAsync()` asynchronously
-3. After successful login, `LoginViewModel.SignIn()` calls `PanelViewModel.OnLoginCompleted()` which switches to `DashboardViewModel`
+4. On successful authentication, token is stored in the cluster and `LoginViewModel` calls `PanelViewModel.OnLoginCompleted()` which switches to `DashboardViewModel`
-4. Each cluster independently stores its own credentials, selected module, and dashboard state
+5. Each cluster independently stores its own credentials, auth token, selected module, and dashboard state

 ### State Management